DDMAL/jSymbolic2/README.md

 ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
+You may obtain a copy of the GNU General Public License by writing to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

 ### COMPATIBILITY

-The jSymbolic software is written in Java, which means that it can in principle be run on any system that has the Java Runtime Environment (JRE) installed on it.
-It is particularly recommended that this software be used with Windows or Linus, as it was developed and tested primarily under these operating systems.
+The jSymbolic software is written entirely in Java, which means that it can in principle be run on any system that has the Java Runtime Environment (JRE) installed on it.
+It is particularly recommended that this software be used with Windows or Linux, as it was developed and tested primarily using these operating systems.
 Although the software should still run perfectly well on OS X, Solaris or any other operating system with the JRE installed on it, users should be advised that jSymbolic has not yet been fully tested on these